maheshsabnis/blazeclan_exp/reactjsapp/README.md

         - Generate Bill of the Dispatch
     - NOTE: Routing Links for Various Operations e.g. Regitsre/Update/Delet, etc . will be accessible to specific roles only

+# Date: 24-09-2021
+1. (Today)
+    - Use the Funcational Components to develope SIngle Page Application using react-router-dom
+        - Perform Department CRUD Operations